-The June 30, 2021 Actuarial Valuation reflects the County's blended (General and Uniformed) contribution rate of 20.8% for fiscal year 2023.
-This blended contribution rate is comprised of a normal cost rate, including administrative expenses, of 17.8% and a 20-year amortization of the increase in liabilities associated with the benefit changes of 3.0%.
-The County's funding policy limits the change in the contribution rate from the previous year by 2%; however, this limit does not impact the fiscal year 2023 contribution.
+The June 30, 2022 Actuarial Valuation reflects the County's contribution rate of 21.1% for fiscal year 2024.
+This contribution rate is comprised of a normal cost rate, including administrative expenses, of 18.1% and a 20-year amortization of the increase in liabilities associated with the benefit changes of 3.0%.
+The County's funding policy limits the change in the contribution rate from the previous year by 2%; however, this limit does not impact the fiscal year 2024 contribution.
 Further explanation of the funding approach is available in the current actuarial valuation report.

-The table below details of the derivation of County normal cost contribution rates for fiscal year 2023:
+The table below details of the derivation of County normal cost contribution rates for fiscal year 2024: